stephnitis/a11y-todo/README.md

 - Usage of the `tabindex` attribute to manage keyboard focus
 - Aria labels necessary for elements to be read by assistive technology

+## Try it out

+- Use the tab key on your keyboard to see change focus on actionable items on the page
+- Shift tab will reverse to the previously focused item
+- Space bar to press buttons or check items on list

 ### References

 - [Web App Tutorial](https://www.youtube.com/watch?v=y51Cv4wnsPw)